-Dealing with council tax debt
+Dealing with council tax arrears

-In this guide, we’ll cover:
+In this guide, we'll be covering the following:

 This content is intended to be an impartial guide regarding council tax debt.
 Lowell Financial Ltd does not offer financial advice.
 You can find out more about the organisations you can contact in our guide on debt help and support.

-What is council tax debt?
+What does council tax arrears mean?

-Council tax is a yearly fee that you pay to your council which funds various services such as libraries and rubbish collection.
+Council tax is a yearly fee you pay to your council which funds various services such as libraries and rubbish collection.
 The amount you have to pay will be determined by your local council.

 Is council tax a priority debt?